nest/nest-simulator/doc/userdoc/contribute/templates_styleguides/styleguide.rst

    The number of connections is ``x = 5001``

-Make sure you use the correct unit (e.g., millivolts for voltage) and the unit's syntax (`V_m`).
+Make sure you use the correct unit (e.g., millivolts for voltage) and the unit's symbol (`V_m`).

 Lists
 ~~~~~

+Use the serial comma in lists.

-Use ordered lists for step-by-step instructions only.
-Do not have more that 2
+Use numbered lists for step-by-step instructions only.
+Do not have more that two
 related actions in one step.

-Use bullet lists to improve clarity of long lists (more than 5 items).
+Use bullet lists if the number of items is extensive or each item is a long phrase or sentence.

-If bullet/ordered list text is a complete sentence, use proper punctuation and
+If the text of a list forms a complete sentence, use proper punctuation and
 end with period.

-If bullet/ordered list text is an incomplete sentence, do not end with period.
+If the text of a list forms an incomplete sentence, do not end with period.

-If bullet/ordered list belongs to a sentence, use commas to separate each item
+If the entire bullet/numbered list belongs to a sentence, end each item with a comma and the second-last item with ", and".
-with the second last time including `and` at end.
+If last item is the end of the sentence, end it with a period.
+Otherwise use the punctuation required to correctly connect
+to the remainder of the sentence.

 Pronouns
 ~~~~~~~~